 From the dramatic cityscapes of New York to the gnarly waves of Cali – you can pack a lot into a trip from Australia to America.
 Aside from the accent, the currency and driving on the wrong side of the road, the culture is not too dissimilar from ours.
 Except there's one big difference: America is over 15,000km away.
 If something were to go wrong, it would be hard for you to get home quickly.

-When you buy travel insurance for America, you're not just covering yourself against things like medical bills and theft, you're buying peace of mind.
+When you buy travel insurance for America, you're not just covering yourself against things like medical bills and theft, you also gain access to a global network which can offer you guidance and support if things go wrong.
 Travel insurance gives you a carefree trip and offers optional extras to tailor cover to suit your needs.

 Despite some scary news headlines, travelling to the USA is safe.
 Spread across 50 states, some parts of the country are more secure than others, with most crime occurring in more urban areas.
 If you’re travelling to America, take precautions and keep your wits about you.
 Some things to look out for are: